East End of London: Politics and social reform

 Sylvia Pankhurst became increasingly disillusioned with the suffragette movement's inability to engage with the needs of working-class women, so in 1912 she formed her own breakaway movement, the East London Federation of Suffragettes.
 She based it at a baker's shop at Bow emblazoned with the slogan, "Votes for Women", in large gold letters.
 The local Member of Parliament, George Lansbury, resigned his seat in the House of Commons to stand for election on a platform of women's enfranchisement.
 Pankhurst supported him in this, and Bow Road became the campaign office, culminating in a huge rally in nearby Victoria Park.
 Lansbury was narrowly defeated in the election, however, and support for the project in the East End was withdrawn.
 Pankhurst refocused her efforts, and with the outbreak of the First World War, she began a nursery, clinic and cost price canteen for the poor at the bakery.
 A paper, the Women's Dreadnought, was published to bring her campaign to a wider audience.
 Pankhurst spent twelve years in Bow fighting for women's rights.
 During this time, she risked constant arrest and spent many months in Holloway Prison, often on hunger strike.
-She finally achieved her aim of full adult female suffrage in 1928, and along the way she alleviated some of the poverty and misery, and improved social conditions for all in the East End.
+She finally achieved her aim of full adult female suffrage when the Representation of the People (Equal Franchise) Act 1928 passed, and along the way she alleviated some of the poverty and misery, and improved social conditions for all in the East End.